mcandre/stank/README.md

         Show version information
 ```

+Note that rosy ignores scripts housed in a `bin` directory, as these tend to connote shims for running JAR's as command line applications.
+These shims are ideally written in pure POSIX sh for maximum portability.

 The `stank` application prints paths to POSIX shell scripts, designed for use in combination with `xargs` to help per-file shell static analysis applications lint large projects.

 ```console